Reddi Kingdom

-The Reddi Kingdom or Kondavidu Reddi Kingdom existed from 1325 to 1448 CE in southern India.
+The Reddy Kingdom or Kondavidu Reddy Kingdom existed from 1325 to 1448 CE in southern India.
 Most of the region that was ruled by the kingdom is now part of modern-day central Andhra and Rayalaseema.
-It was established by Prolaya Vema Reddi in 1325.
+It was established by Prolaya Vema Reddy in 1325.

 Etymology

 The now Telugu term "Reddy", whose earlier forms were "Reddi","Raddi", "Rattodi", and "Rattakudi", linked to the Sanskrit term "Rashtrakuta", was used for village headmen, who were responsible for organising the cultivation of the agricultural lands of the villages and collecting taxes.
 From the seventh century, some of the members of the Rattakudi families had important posts in the administration of the kingdoms.
 A copperplate record mentioned the grandfather of the founder of the dynasty as a sainya-nayaka, a commander of the forces.

 Origin

+These are the Puvvada copper plates of Prolaya Vema Reddy with the seal of the Reddy kings.

-The Reddi rulers played a prominent part in post-Kakatiyas.
-The Kakatiya empire came to an end in 1448 after the army of the Delhi sultanate invaded Warangal and captured Kakatiya ruler Pratapa Rudra.
+The Reddy rulers played a prominent part in post-Kakatiyas.
+The Kakatiya empire came to an end in 1323 after the army of the Delhi sultanate invaded Warangal and captured Kakatiya ruler Pratapa Rudra.
 Warangal fell to the invaders and Ulugh Khan commanded Warangal and Telangana.
 During this time of foreign invasion and chaos in Telugu country, seeds of revolt were sown by two princes, Annaya Mantri and Kolani Rudradeva.

 The Tughlaqs failed to keep the region under effective control and infighting coupled with conflict with local Telugu warriors led to the loss of the entire region by 1347.

 This led to the rise of the Musunuris (initially based in Coastal Andhra) and Recharlas in the Telangana region, while the coastal belt saw the rise of a third warrior lineage, the Reddis.

 The kingdom was established in about 1325 by Prolaya Vema Reddi (also known as Komati Vema).
 He was succeeded by Anavota Reddi who consolidated the kingdom and established its capital at Kondavidu in Guntur District.

-The Reddi kings’ ancestors were part of the Kakatiya military and held important posts such as the sainya-nayaka.
+The Reddi kings’ancestors were independent rulers,war lords(Warriors)and were part of the Kakatiya military and held important posts such as the sainya-nayaka.